What We Could Have Observed But Didn’t: Understanding Randomness in Econometrics

 So,

-- If chance didn’t choose the data, classical guarantees don’t apply—no matter how fancy the methodology looks.
+3. If chance did not choose the data, classical guarantees do not apply, no matter how fancy the methodology looks.

 Econometrics is full of doors.
 Some open by chance; others open for reasons that bias our view.
 We see one path, the sample, but our confidence must come from the many paths we could have walked if the door is genuinely random.
 That is the heart of statistical inference: the mechanism and the counterfactual samples we never saw.